 If the dietitian has not had food allergy experience, keep searching for one who does.
 The Academy of Nutrition and Dietetics (www.eatright.org) lists registered dietitians by specialty and location.

-Kids With Food Allergies since we began in 2005.
+Deb Indorato, RD, LDN, has served as nutrition advisor on the medical advisory team of Kids With Food Allergies since we began in 2005.
 She has a special interest in food allergies and consults with medical practices and businesses to educate staff on food allergies.
 She provides food allergy education for individuals and groups.
 She is also an allied health member of American Academy of Allergy Asthma and Immunology, and has served on its Adverse Reactions to Foods Committee.

 Reviewed by medical advisors September 2014.